 Standing Committees are charged with oversight and review of Department affairs, requirements, facilities and programs.
 They advise and make recommendations to the Department Chair in matters within their purview.
 All standing committee assignments are determined by a vote of the Faculty or by appointment by the Department Chair, as specified below.
-Faculty committee members serve staggered terms of two years; student committee members (one each on the Graduate Affairs Committee and Seminar Committee) are elected to an academic year term by members of the Graduate Student Association.
+All standing committee elections and appointments will be completed by June 30th to provide fully formed and functional committees ready to serve their roles at the beginning of the next academic year.
 The Department Chair shall be an ex officio member of all Department committees.
-The meeting of any Department committee, other than the Faculty Evaluation Committee, may be observed by any member of the faculty, and a copy of the public minutes of any Department Committee shall be made available to any faculty member upon request.
+The meeting of any Department committee, other than the Faculty Evaluation Committee, may be observed by any member of the faculty, and a copy of the public minutes of any Department committee shall be made available to any faculty member upon request.